-Create and support ongoing funding of an African American Resource Center (the Center) that provides information and culturally responsive services in the areas of education, physical health (e.g., nutrition, meal services, and medical services) and mental health services (including clinical and psychiatric support, medication management, and therapy).
-In order to ensure the Center is culturally responsive, the County should develop an African American advisory committee with minimum 50% representation of people with lived experience, including family members, with the goal of identifying necessary services, culturally responsive resources, and to support the expansion and dissemination of funds relative to the Center.
+Create and support ongoing funding of an African American Resource Center (the Center) that provides information and culturally responsive services in the areas of education, physical health (e.g., nutrition, meal services, and medical services) and mental health services (including psychiatric support, medication management, and individual and group therapy).
+In order to support the Center in community responsiveness, the County should develop an African American advisory committee with minimum 50% representation of people with lived experience, including family members, with the goal of identifying necessary services, culturally responsive resources, and to support the expansion and dissemination of funds relative to the Center.

-1. B Recommendation:
+1. B Recommendation: County

-Information about the African American Resource Center should be widely available in the African American communities across Alameda County and should be shared by County and community agencies at every step of the criminal legal process (e.g., law enforcement, courts, probation, etc.).
+Information about the African American Resource Center should be widely available in the African American communities across Alameda County and should be shared by County and community agencies, including at every step of the criminal legal process (e.g., law enforcement, courts, probation, etc.).

-Section 2: Collaboration/Case Management (4)
+Section 2: Collaboration, Case Management, and Reentry (4)